Dophla evelina: Description

 Subspecies laudabilis C. Swinhoe: The southern Indian continental representative of D. evelina seems to form a very distinct race.
-The male differs in the costa of the forewing on the upperside beyond the dark obscure discal band being broadly greyish white with a silvery lustre up to a little distance before the apex of the wing; this colour spreads downwards diffusely, but does not extend below vein 6.
-In the female there is a similar patch, very wide on the costa, extending as a broad transverse band with outer diffuse and inner sinuous margin right across the wing to vein 1; on the hindwing it is not represented by a very much narrower transverse diffuse band or irroration of grey scales.
-Underside male and female, as in the typical form, but more densely suffused with plumbeous grey.
+The male differs in the costa of the forewing on the upperside beyond the obscure dark discal band, being broadly greyish white with a silvery lustre up to a short distance before the apex of the wing; this colour spreads diffusely downwards, but does not extend below vein 6.
+In the female, there is a similar patch, very wide on the costa, extending as a broad transverse band with an outer diffuse and inner sinuous margin right across the wing to vein 1; on the hindwing, it is represented by a very much narrower transverse diffuse band or irroration of grey scales.
+Underside of the male and female as in the typical form, but more densely suffused with plumbeous grey.
 Antennae, head, thorax and abdomen as in the typical form.